Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Applications: photoemission and surface quantum well

 In the absence of dielectric discontinuity and for $W=0$, the number $\nu$ of confined levels, $E_n^{0}$ with $n=1,2,\ldots,\nu$, localized in the asymmetric quantum well with a finite value of the band offset potential $V$, can be estimated by the condition \be a \sqrt{2m_1 V} \ge \hbar \pi (\nu -1/2), \ee where $a$ is the quantum well width.
 Selecting a quantum well containing two quantum confined levels with energies $E_1^0$ and $E_2^0$ in the case of $q_1,q_2, W=0$, and using the following material parameters: $m_1=0.2m_0$, $V=1$~eV and $a=3.2$~nm, we will investigate the effect of dielectric confinement and of the surface parameter $W$ on the electron level structure.

 In Figure \ref{fig:QW}, we show the electron energy spectrum and the profile of wave functions for such a well taking into account the mirror potential $U_{\rm self}$ for various values of $\varepsilon_1=1$ (a,\,e), 1.5 (b,\,f), 3 (c,\,g) and 10 (d,\,h).
+The energy states $E_n^{\rm QW}$ are found by solving the equation $\psi_1(-a) = 0$ assuming that $C_2 = 0$ to ensure that $\psi_2(z)$ decays for $z\to +\infty$.
+The equation $\psi_1(-a) = 0$ is solved numerically using Brent's method \cite{Press2007} in the energy range $-1\,\text{eV} < E < V$, which is subdivided into 100 uneven intervals that narrow near $E = V$.
+This ensures that the lowest 10 energy levels are certainly found.

 The values of the surface parameters are $W=0$~eV$\cdot$nm in the panels (a,\,b,\,c,\,d) and $W=5$~eV$\cdot$nm in the panels (e,\,f,\,g,\,h).
 Horizontal solid lines show the energies $E_n = V - \mathcal{R}_2/n^2$ (see Eq.~\eqref{eq:En}) given by the poles of the function $\Sigma(E)$ and being the levels created by mirror force potential attracting electron to the surface in the case of Dirichlet boundary conditions.
 Horizontal dashed lines show the energy levels $E_{n}^\infty$ in the symmetric QW with infinite barriers at $z=-a$ and $z=0$ for $q_1,q_2=0$.
 Horizontal dotted lines show the energy levels $E_{n}^0$ in the asymmetric QW with finite potential barrier $V=1$~eV at $z=0$ for $q_1,q_2,W=0$.
 Filled areas show the profiles of electron wave functions corresponding to the localized states.

 Comparing the panels (a) and (e), one can observe that for $q_1,q_2=0$ the boundary conditions with $W=5$~eV$\cdot$nm shift two electron energy levels in the QW from $E_{n}^0$ to $E_{n}^\infty$, and that the electron tunneling under the barrier is very weak.
 Even a small dielectric confinement (panels (b) and (f)) modifies the energy structure: resonant levels near the barrier appear with electron wave functions mostly localized in the dielectric area.
 With increase of the dielectric confinement, the levels with electrons localized both in the QW and in the dielectric appear including a surface localized state with $E<0$ (see panel (d)).